 The Career Studies program is a customizable program.
 Advising is essential for assistance with Prior Learning Assessment of work or training experiences and progression through this program.
-The Department Chair is the assigned advisor for students in this program and will work with students to create an academic plan.
+The Department Chair is the

 The Chart below indicates minimum credit requirements in the three (3) blocks.
 Credits may increase based on exact course selections as some courses carry more credit value.